They saw that the stone was rolled away.

 Music: Easter Joy (Lutkin) Peter C. Lutkin (🔊 pdf nwc).

-If you have a larger photo of Nutter,
+If you know where to get better photo of Nutter,

 Joy, joy, immortal joy!